ShinaJr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 14 script takes a list of words as input and prints only words that appear exactly once.
-Task 14 script display lines containing the pattern root from the file /etc/passwd Task 1 script displays the number of lines that contain the pattern 'bin' in the file /etc/passwd
+Task 14 script display lines containing the pattern root from the file /etc/passwd Task 1 script displays the number of lines that contain the pattern 'bin' in the file /etc/passwd Task 16 script displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.